vasdee/git-tag-flow/README.md

-It would be expected in this case that the CICD solution would create the frontend and backend artifacts, before the deployment procedure is called.
+It would be expected in this case that the CICD solution would create the frontend and backend artefacts, before the deployment procedure is called.
-This might result in two artifacts, `frontend-2.0.1.zip` and `backend-2.1.0.zip`, or similar with docker images `frontend:2.0.1` and `backend:2.1.0`.
+This might result in two artefacts, `frontend-2.0.1.zip` and `backend-2.1.0.zip`, or similar with docker images `frontend:2.0.1` and `backend:2.1.0`.
 The point is, they must exist before a deployment can occur - because a build and deployment are two distinct actions.

-An example pipeline build in this example that  would be a deploy a set of artefacts when triggered after a `deploy/` tag is detected.
+An example pipeline build in this example that would be to deploy a set of artefacts when triggered after a `deploy/` tag is detected.

 ```yaml